Kamii114/Fashion-Image-Generation-with-GANs-Exploring-AI-Driven-Fashion-Synthesis/README.md

 ## Project Overview

-This project implements a **Generative Adversarial Network (GAN)** to generate fashion images from a custom dataset sourced from Polyvore.The Dataset can be accessed [here](https://github.com/AemikaChow/AiDLab-fAshIon-Data/blob/main/Datasets/cleaned-maryland.md).
+This project implements a **Generative Adversarial Network (GAN)** to generate fashion images from a custom dataset sourced from Polyvore.
+The Dataset can be accessed [here](https://github.com/AemikaChow/AiDLab-fAshIon-Data/blob/main/Datasets/cleaned-maryland.md).
 The primary goal is to explore how GANs can create realistic images that may assist in fashion recommendations.

 ## Authors
 - **Sajjad Saed**